hesoru/Here./README.md

 - View the names of the children that have checked in and not yet checked in
 - Check out a child, and select the authorized caregiver that picked up the child

+*The caregiver-facing side of the app requires use of a server, so I will omit the user stories below from the project.*

 As a caregiver, I want to be able to:
 - Select if my child(ren) will be absent on a specific day (in advance and on the day)
   - Select the reason for my child(ren)'s absence(s)